Lukepancrazi9/meet-app/README.md

 I want to see charts that visualize event statistics So that I can understand event trends better

-Scenario: User views charts displaying event statistics
+Scenario: User views charts displaying event statistics <br />
     - Given the user is viewing an event's details <br />
     - When the user scrolls to the event statistics section <br />
     - Then a chart should be displayed showing the number of attendees over time